 All Rock tumblers are mechanical which means that one day they will break down.
 So it’s good to have a ready resource for Rock Tumbler Spares.
 Our spares list cover the following UK manufacturers Beach, Evans and Rota Barrel.

 This range of Rock Tumbler Spares offers a broad coverage of the spares for the main UK rock tumbler manufacturers.
 This page is organised by general or generic spares first, for example: those that will fit on more than one manufacturers machines.
 Then it become more manufacturer specific, we cover Beach, Evans and Rotabarrel machine […]

 Rock Tumblers have been used for many years to make smooth, shiny polished stones from rough rocks.
 People tumble pebbles they find on the beach or bits of other rocks they find when out and about.
 Then there are those that only tumble semi precious rough rocks like Amethyst and Carnelian to name a few. […]

 Without silicon carbide grits it would be very difficult to run a rock tumbler.
-The various grits, for example: 80, 220 and 400 are used to progressively grind out the imperfections on your rocks, with the 80 grit being the most aggressive.
-Another important material for the tumble process is the Polish, this comes last […]
+The various grits, for example: 20, 60, 80, 220 and 400, 600 and 1200 are used to progressively grind out the imperfections on your rocks, with the 20 grit being the most aggressive.
+Another important material for the tumble process is […]